-On Saturday, Nov.
-14, 2020, the court certified a nationwide class that includes all individuals who are or will be eligible for DACA, as well as a subclass of individuals who had applications for DACA, whether initial or renewal, pending with U.S. Citizenship and Immigration Services (USCIS) on any date between June 30 and July 28, 2020, and that have not been or will not be adjudicated according to the original 2012 DACA memorandum.
+On Saturday, November 14, 2020, the court certified a nationwide class that includes all individuals who are or will be eligible for DACA, as well as a subclass of individuals who had applications for DACA, whether initial or renewal, pending with USCIS on any date between June 30 and July 28, 2020, and that have not been or will not be adjudicated according to the 2012 DACA memorandum.

 If you are in one or both of these categories, you are a member of the class without having to take any further steps.

-That means that if the judge orders relief requested by the plaintiffs, class members will benefit even though they are not one of the named plaintiffs in the case.
+That means that the relief the judge ordered on December 4, 2020, benefits all class members even though they are not one of the named plaintiffs in the case.
 The only individuals who are excluded from the class and subclass are those who would be class members except that they chose to file their own individual lawsuits challenging the July 28, 2020, memo issued by Chad Wolf.